 Make your remote management more transparent by implementing:

 - Company State of the Unions.
-Holding monthly “State of the Union” teleconferences with your remote workers allows you to convey your passion.
-You can discuss future short and long-term goals, cover project updates, recent changes, and welcome new remote employees, among other essentials.
+Holding monthly “State of the Union” teleconferences with remote workers allows you to convey your passion.
+You can discuss future short and long-term goals, cover project updates, recent changes, and welcome new remote workers, among other essentials.
 You can even invite in-office workers to join as well.

 - Become a Better Mentor.
 Remote management is not solely about being a manager.
 It is in many ways about becoming a better mentor.
 By turning conversations into mentoring moments, you are giving all workers access to the same information.
 This will improve efficiency and productivity down the road.
 Workers will see questions asked by others, comments made, answers, and learn more about expertise through transparent dialogue.

 For instance, if a worker reaches out about an issue, or asks an important question, you can make it a valuable mentoring moment for all.
 You can even incorporate those mentoring moments into success stories in your monthly “State of the Union” meetings.

 There is certainly no shortage of ways to streamline workflow for remote workers.
 The platforms available online are perfect for keeping everyone on the same page, synergized, and productive.